Andy McNab

-He came into public prominence in 1993 when he published a book entitled Bravo Two Zero containing an account of a military mission in which he had taken part with the Special Air Service (SAS) during the Gulf War, for which he had been awarded the Distinguished Conduct Medal.
+He came into public prominence in 1993 when he published a book entitled Bravo Two Zero containing an account of a military mission which he led with the Special Air Service (SAS) during the Gulf War, for which he was awarded the Distinguished Conduct Medal.
 He had previously been awarded the Military Medal in 1979 for gallantry in action whilst serving with the Royal Green Jackets in Northern Ireland.

-He has published a number of other fiction novels and two autobiographies in addition to Bravo Two Zero.
+He has published a number of other novels and two autobiographies in addition to Bravo Two Zero.
 He has also published a book on psychopathy entitled The Good Psychopath's Guide to Success, claiming that he exhibits many psychopathic traits.

 Early life

 McNab was born on 28 December 1959.
-Found abandoned on the steps of Guy's Hospital in Southwark in a Harrods shopping bag, he was brought up in Peckham, with his adoptive family.
 He did not do well in school, and eventually attended nine schools in seven years.
 After dropping out of school McNab worked at various odd jobs, usually for friends and relatives, and was involved in petty criminality, finally being arrested for burglary in 1976.
 Partly inspired by his brother's time in the army, he wanted to join the British Army.
 He failed the entry test for training as an army pilot, but enlisted with the Royal Green Jackets at the age of sixteen after being released from juvenile detention.

 When McNab joined the army he was found to have the reading age of an eleven-year-old.
 Shortly before his seventeenth birthday he read his first book, entitled Janet and John.
 Speaking in 2019, McNab recalled how "I can vividly remember the sense of pride and achievement I felt.
 It was meant for primary school children but I didn’t care ...
 From then on I read anything and everything I could get my hands on."